Average US Income Statistics (2025) – National Average Salary

-According to the U.S. Bureau Of Labor Statistics, the median weekly earnings of the 121.5 million full-time workers in the United States is $1,101 as of 2024.
+According to the U.S. Bureau Of Labor Statistics, the median weekly earnings of the 119.9 million full-time workers in the United States was $1,143 in the second quarter of 2024.

 Note: This data represents earnings before taxes and other deductions and includes any overtime pay, commissions, or tips usually received (at the main job in the case of multiple jobholders).